obfusk/fdroid-fakesigner-poc/OVERVIEW.md

   seemingly confirming that preventing publishing updates from compromised upstream repositories using cryptographic checks is not considered part of the security model of f-droid.org.
+- Despite being maintained by the F-Droid team, the Debian stable `fdroidserver` and `androguard` packages still have not received any of the patches 8 months later (almost two years after the first vulnerability was reported).

 Links: